Description

 Hedera helix 'Erecta', a shrubby ivy

-To find your way around the great diversity of ivy, we can classify it in different ways.
+To find your way around the great diversity of ivy species, they can be classified in different ways.

-One of the most classic and scientific is classification by species, based on botanical criteria.
-But it soon becomes apparent that the species Hedera helix is made up of hundreds, if not thousands, of cultivars, which prompts the search for additional classification criteria.
+One of the most traditional and scientific is the classification by species, based on botanical criteria.
+But it soon became apparent that the species Hedera helix is made up of hundreds, if not thousands, of cultivars, prompting the search for additional classification criteria.

-Another commonly used classification system for ivy is the Pierot system, named after the first president and founder of the American Ivy Society, Mrs. Suzanne Warner Pierot.
-This system is simply based on the plant's general appearance.
+Another commonly used classification system for ivy is the Pierot, named after Suzanne Warner Pierot, the first president and founder of the American Ivy Society.
+This system is based quite simply on the general appearance of the plant.
 It classifies them into 9 categories.
 It has the advantage of being very simple and suggestive.
-But it is rather approximate, as the same ivy can be classified in several categories.
+But it is rather approximate, because the same ivy can be classified in several categories.

-Another classification is based on the stage of development reached by the ivy: juvenile, semi-adult, adult.
-But it's important to bear in mind that the same variety can go through all three stages in succession, of course.
+Another classification is based on the stadium of development reached by ivy: juvenile, semi-adult, adult.
+But be aware that the same variety can go through each of these three stages in succession, of course.

-Finally, a fourth system is based on habit.
-Ivy is either creeping, climbing, bushy or shrubby.
-But here too, the same variety can be both creeping and climbing, depending on circumstances and environment.
+Finally, a fourth system is based on the port.
+Ivy can be creeping, climbing, bushy or shrubby.
+But here too, the same variety can be both creeping and climbing, depending on the circumstances and the environment.

-It is therefore usually necessary to use several of these classifications to characterize a particular ivy.
+It is therefore usually necessary to use several of these classifications to characterise a particular ivy.

 History